manjurai22/Contact-Manager/README.md

 # 📇 Django Contact Manager Project

 This is a simple Contact Manager web application built using Django.
 It lets users create, view, update, and delete contact entries.
-The app is perfect for individuals or small businesses looking to organize and manage their contact list efficiently.

 ---